fuchsia/js-hell/README.md

     option's value.

     (The equals sign is entirely optional.
-An option expecting a value will consume the next positional, if it doesn't have one.
+An option expecting a value will consume the next positional.
 But it makes for more obvious parsing.)

 #### Tokenisation of strings
 When breaking a string into "arguments", js-hell uses the follow rules: